 *Note: if manually determining the error timing, please double check the runtime of the reports in order to get the correct time estimate.

-MARS has the ability determine if a report is blank.
-Meaning that if a report genuinely has no data behind it, then MARS can do a number of things with the report and the schedule.
+SQL-RD has the ability determine if a report is blank.
+Meaning that if a report genuinely has no data behind it, then SQL-RD can do a number of things with the report and the schedule.

 Check if a report is blank: With this option you can check if a report is blank.